Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Background and Summary of Results

-\item{\bf The one-shot protocol and technical statements of results.} Our main protocol (Figure~\ref{protocolrtable}) is essentially the same as the one used in the classical security results of Coudron, Vidick, and Yuen \cite{CoudronVY:2013} (which is in turn closely related to that of Vazirani-Vidick).
-The main differences in our version of the protocol are the class of games used, and most importantly, the allowance of in-between-rounds quantum communications.
+Our main protocol (Figure~\ref{protocolrtable}) is based on \cite{pam:2010} and \cite{CoudronVY:2013}.
+(Indeed, it is only a slight modification of a protocol from the classical security results of \cite{CoudronVY:2013} --- the main differences are the class of games that we use, and most importantly, that we explicitly allow in-between-rounds quantum communication.)
+We use the idea from \cite{pam:2010} to conserve seed by giving a fixed input to the device on most rounds.

 The games we use involve $n$ parties, with $n \geq 2$.
 Such a game is played by a single \textit{device}, which consists of $n$ \textit{components}, where each component has a classical input/output interface.\footnote{We note that the literature on this subject has some differences in terminology.
-Some authors would use the word ``device'' in the way that we have used the word ``component.''} For any nonlocal game $G$, let $\mathbf{w}_G$ denote the highest probability with which a quantum strategy can win the game, and let $\mathbf{f}_G = 1 - \mathbf{w}_G$ denote the smallest possible failure probability that can be achieved by a quantum strategy.
+Some authors would use the word ``device'' in the way that we have used the word ``component.''} For any game that we use, we let $\mathbf{w}_G$ denote the highest winning probability which can be achieved by a quantum strategy, and let $\mathbf{f}_G = 1 - \mathbf{w}_G$ denote the smallest possible failure probability that can be achieved by a quantum strategy.

+We discuss some the concepts necessary to evaluate the security of Protocol R. We measure the amount of randomness produced by the quantum min-entropy $H_{min} ( X | E )$, where $X$ denotes the output of the protocol and $E$ denotes the (possibly quantum) information possessed by an adversary.
+This quantity is appropriate because it measures the amount of uniformly random bits that can be extracted from $X$ by a randomess extractor (see Chapter 5 of \cite{R05}).

-To produce near perfect random output, we need to apply quantum-proof randomness extractors to the outputs of protocol R. Those are deterministic functions $\mathrm{Ext}(X, S)$ on two arguments, $X$ being the {\em source}, which in this case is the output of the protocol, and $S$ being the perfectly random {\em seed}.
-It is known that there are quantum-proof randomness extractors $\mathrm{Ext}(X, S)$ that will convert any $N$ bits $X$ that have min-entropy $\Omega(N)$ to near perfect output randomness of length $\Theta(N)$.
+\commentout{The protocol is meant to be used in conjunction with a randomness extractor --- that is, a deterministic function $\mathrm{Ext} ( X, S )$ on two arguments, $X$ being the {\em source}, which in this case is the output of the protocol, and $S$ being a short perfectly random {\em seed}.
+It is known that there are quantum-proof randomness extractors $\mathrm{Ext}(X, S)$ that will convert any $N$ bits $X$ that have min-entropy $\Omega(N)$ to near perfect output randomness of length $\Theta(N)$. }